 In a nutshell, that’s what earned PR is all about.
 It’s publicity, as in any publicity is good publicity.

-So, if a third party writes or broadcasts about your business, brand or organisation, that information is reaching an audience for free and sometimes that publicity could we worth thousands of pounds.
+If a third party writes or broadcasts about your business, brand or organisation, that information is reaching an audience for free and sometimes that publicity could we worth thousands of pounds.

 While widespread publicity sometimes happens by accident – going viral as it’s known – on most occasions it’s about having the knack to spot the opportunities for earned PR in the first place, and that’s where we come in.

-Our seasoned professionals have a nose for news and can spot the opportunities for earned media on your behalf, creating a strategy that will make the most of those opportunities.
+Our seasoned PR professionals have a nose for news and can spot the opportunities for earned media on your behalf, creating a strategy that will make the most of those opportunities.

 For example, a client might mention something in passing, such as an employee winning an award, and the next thing you know we’ve turned that into news and they’re featured in their sector’s trade press, as well as local and regional media.
-That’s not fanciful, it’s happened.

 That’s probably the simplest example – but it’s not just about a story in the press.
 There are many other ways of achieving earned PR and we’ll work with you to maximise your opportunities.